TeamUbersmith/plugins-docs/docs/DEVELOPMENT.md

 ## Development Tools

 ### Plugin Logger
-Plugin Logger is available for use to track what PluginSystem hooks are being fired and how your plugins are reacting to them.
+Plugin Logger tracks what PluginSystem hooks are being fired and how your plugins are reacting to them.
 - Currently, the number of log entries are limited to the latest `10,000` events.
 - At least one plugin must be installed and set up with a module instance configuration.